crate/crash/DEVELOP.rst

 - Push to origin

-- Create a tag by running ``./devtools/create_tag.sh``
+- Create a tag by running ``./devtools/create_tag.sh``.

-- ``create_tag.sh`` pushes a new tag to Github, that triggers a Github action which releases the new version to PyPI.
+  It will push a new tag to GitHub, which in turn will trigger a GitHub action that releases the new version to PyPI.

 - Designate the new release on GitHub at https://github.com/crate/crash/releases